Updated: 2 hours ago

 I'm actually mostly trying to understand how they think and start from there, because in order to really convince somebody of something, you need to truly exchange views, which means active listening and understanding why they say something.
 Some people it's impossible, but otherwise that would be my starting point.
 And my advice is:

-To be clear, “education” as I use it here, is in the broad sense.
+To be clear, “education” as used here, is in the broad sense.
 That is, education may arrive from formal education, experience, practice, autodidaction, or some combination thereof.
 It is not necessarily related to formal or credentialed education.
 Regardless of the source of education, building language by accessing the left hemisphere is helpful when building your total evidence bucket.

-In 2019, I took a flyer by agreeing to be the COO of an investment management firm.
+In 2019, I took a flyer by agreeing to be the Chief Operating Officer of an investment management firm.
 They had a very interesting blockchain technology I thought would be a good fit for a number of banking contexts.
-I certainly researched the industry and the firm’s principles, but ultimately I decided the only way to really learn was by doing.
-I worked hard to build firm capability, taught myself a different business, worked client opportunities, networked, attended conferences, etc. Ultimately, the owner was unable to make payroll.
+I certainly researched the industry and the firm’s leadership team, but ultimately I decided the only way to really learn was by doing.
+I persistently worked to build firm capability, learned a different business, developed client opportunities, networked, attended conferences, etc. Ultimately, the owner was unable to make payroll.
 I immediately left the firm.

-As an aside, to some degree, our laws and religions codify evidence to provide certainty.
-Also, many have certain personal standards they adhere.
+Our laws and religions may codify evidence to provide certainty.
+Also, many have certain personal standards they adhere to.